quicwg/version-negotiation/draft-ietf-quic-version-negotiation.md

 If a deployment contains multiple server instances, software updates may not happen at exactly the same time on all server instances.
-Because of this, a client might receive a Version Negotiation packet from a server instance that has already been updated and the client's resulting connection attempt might reach a different server instance which hasn't been updated yet.
+Because of this, a client might receive a Version Negotiation packet from a server instance that has already been updated, and the client's resulting connection attempt might reach a different server instance that hasn't been updated yet.

 However, even when there is only a single server instance, it is still possible to receive a stale Version Negotiation packet if the server performs its